vortex-logger/vortex-logger/docs/transports.md

 ## Legacy Transports

-A legacy Pino "transport" is a supplementary tool which consumes Pino logs.
+A legacy bingo "transport" is a supplementary tool which consumes bingo logs.

 Consider the following example for creating a transport: